 Two big questions will frame our collaborative inquiry:

 What is the pastoral imperative for faith communities to tend to the moral, spiritual and emotional wounds of war and military service?

 What is the prophetic imperative for faith communities to serve as a moral compass to the nation with regards to our use of military force?

 Through guided facilitation teams will draw from the unique resources of their respective traditions as well as assets in their local communities in order to discern their role and responsibility in restoring soul and society from war, and build a foundation for a ministry responsive to the needs of war-torn America.

 Topics for discussion include: moral values, the relationship between moral emotions and moral behavior, moral disengagement and moral injury, the difference between PTSD and moral injury, impact of killing on moral wellness and spiritual wholeness, spiritual disciplines to promote moral wellness and spiritual wholeness, the Christian tradition and military service, the social contract and civil-military relations.

-Relevant reading material and several video clips will be provided one month prior to the workshop, which participants should read or watch prior to the workshop.
+Relevant reading material and several video clips will be provided prior to the workshop, which participants should read or watch prior to the workshop.